shasan7/Bank_Customer_Churn/README.md

 Used scikit-learn's machine learning models for prediction.
 Logistic Regression, Random Forest, Support Vector Machine, XGBoost, CatBoost, Ridge Classifier and SGD Classifiers were run.

 The XGBoost attained an accuracy of 97% with an F1-Score of 0.94, performing best among the machine learning algorithms.
-We trained it with 100 estimators using the "logloss" evaluation metric, and 'Balanced' value was passed to the class_weights parameter to provide attention to the minority class, which is crucial for a dataset like ours with huge class imbalance.
+We trained it with 100 estimators using the "logloss" evaluation metric, and 'balanced' value was passed to the class_weights parameter to provide attention to the minority class, which is crucial for a dataset like ours with huge class imbalance.

 Obtained the following results: